-Conflict of Interest
+Conflict of Interest (COI)

-The California Political Reform Act of 1974 requires the University to adopt and communicate Conflict of Interest (COI) codes.
-In addition the code requires employees in designated positions to file a Statement of Economic Interest (Form 700) annually with the Office of Equal Opportunity, and complete Ethics Training within 6 months of assuming office and every two years thereafter.
+The FPPC and Cal Poly's COI codes require employees in designated positions to file a Statement of Economic Interest (Form 700) annually with the Office of Equal Opportunity, and complete Ethics Training within 6 months of assuming office and every two years thereafter.

-- Form 700 15-16 (Statement of Economic Interest Fillable PDF)
+- Form 700: Statement of Economic Interest (pdf)

-- CSU Disclosure Categories (PDF)
+- CSU Disclosure Categories (pdf)

-- Form 700 Reference Guide to the Form 700 (PDF)
+- Reference Guide to the Form 700 (pdf)

-- Frequently Asked Questions - Form 700 (PDF)
+- Frequently Asked Questions - Form 700 (pdf)